fullcalendar/fullcalendar-react/README.md

 Include `sardius-fullcalendar-react/dist/fullcalendar.min.css` for styles.

-## Building

 ## Basic usage

-`fullcalendar-reactwrapper` creates a `<FullCalendar/>` component.
+`sardius-fullcalendar-react` creates a `<FullCalendar/>` component.
 You can use it just like any other React component.
 For example:

 ```jsx
 // import React...